aioaneia/semantic-papers-filter/README.md

-# Semantic NLP Filter for Deep Learning Papers in Virology/Epidemiology
+# Semantic NLP Filter for Deep Learning Papers in Virology and Epidemiology

 ## Task Overview
 This solution implements semantic NLP filtering to identify academic papers from PubMed (11,450 records)